 Objective Function for Net Profit Maximization:

-In order to maximize net agricultural profit, the central task involves optimal allocation of the total cultivable land among different crops.
-The goal is to determine the most profitable combination of crop areas that yields the highest total income within the given resource constraints.
+In order to maximize net profit, the central task involves optimal allocation of the total cultivable land among different crops.
+The goal is to determine the most profitable combination of crop areas that yields the highest net profit within the given resource constraints.
 Accordingly, the objective function in this linear programming model is expressed as:

 Maximize Z=1.86847x11+0.93423x12+0.62282x21+1.12108x22